egch/1Z0-829-preparation/docs/pitfall.md

 - Check if the variable for the exception, **e**, is not already defined
 - check that main throws the checked exception declared in the method especially with the AutoClosable resources
+- in the try-with-resources check curly parenthesis is used, not brackets.
+- try with resources: check in the variable is in scope

 ## JDBC
 - ResultSet rs: `rs.next()` NOT ~~rs.hasNext()~~